wdbacker/php-vue-test/README.md

 - the button must be 100px wide and centered in box3
 - add a `<ul>` tag below box3, adding a new `<li>` tag with the current buttonText to the `<ul>` tag on every click of the toggle button using the `log` data property in Vue.js

-## Key takeaways & tips
+## Key points & tips

-- keep your code as clean and readable/maintainable as possible
+- keep your code (layout) as clean and readable/maintainable as possible
-- separate business logic from layout
+- separate business logic from layout in html/css
-- use the latest language constructs, css, tags, ...
+- use the latest language constructs/functions/properties in PHP, JS, HTML & CSS
-- take care of async page startup
+- take issues with async page startup into account

 ## Test environment

-- install a local copy of PHP 7.4
-- in your project's directory, start a local PHP server on port 8000
+If you have a local copy of PHP 7.4, start a local PHP server on port 8000 in your project's directory:
 ```
 # php -S localhost:8000
 ```
-- in your browser, go to `http://localhost:8000`
+In your browser, go to `http://localhost:8000`

+In case you use the [PHPSandbox](https://phpsandbox.io/) online, you can test your app immediately online there

 ## Example screenshot